rampadc/zero-to-prod-in-go/docs/03-endpoint-testing.md

 ### Why is setupRouter() now SetupRouter()?

-Next, I moved the `setupRouter()` code into `/internal/api-server/router.go`.
 All functions in Go, by default, are private to that file or package.

 To allow other files in my app to use the function, I need to capitalise the function name, thereby making it public.